return to top

 St. John’s is a congregation under the spiritual oversight of the Diocese of Christ Our Hope.

 This relationship was birthed in an act of international and ecclesiastical courage by Archbishops Emmanuel Kolini (Rwanda) and Yong Ping Chung (South-East Asia) in response to growing divergence from traditional Anglican beliefs in North America.
 In January 2000, the Archbishops consecrated the first American bishops to lead this joint work.

-You can learn more about PEARUSA by visiting the website at www.pearusa.org.
+You can learn more about the Diocese of Christ Our Hope by visiting the website at https://www.adhope.org.

 Through this provincial alliance, St. John’s is connected constitutionally as well as spiritually with like-minded faithful Anglicans throughout the continent.
 We rejoice at the growing cooperation and unity with our brothers and sisters around the world and in our own nation.

 As the future unfolds, we expect that our participation in ACNA will become increasingly important and visible in our life as a church.

 If you want to hear more, give us a call!